Andy-yun-liang/KaggleTPSJan/README.md

 #### Extreme Gradient Boost

-The extreme gradient boost algorithm is an iterative boosting algorithm that focuses on minimizing the
+The extreme gradient boost algorithm is esentially a better version of the GBM algorithm with advanced features that supports L1 and L2 regularization and uses the second order derivative when it computes for the objective function.
+The second order derivative gives the algorithm a more indepth path of the direction of the gradient.

 ```r
 xgb_grid = expand.grid(nrounds = c(500),max_depth = c(2,4,6,8,10),